eltobito/devart-template/project_posts/2014-03-26-Some-drafts.md

-I'm fixed now of the data I will use and from wich country
+I'm fixed now of the data I will use and from which country

 The countries will be Canada, US and UK.
+Countries with Anglo-saxon culture

 The data I will use from each country is